KimRass/warehouse/Database/README.md

 - the division of potential customers in a given market into discrete groups.

 # ERD(Entity Relationship Diagram)
+- Mandatory, Optional
 ## Entity
+### Associative Entity(= Intersection Entity, 교차 엔티티)
+- A relational database requires the implementation of a base relation (or base table) to resolve many-to-many relationships.
+A base relation representing this kind of entity is called, informally, an associative table.
 ## Relationship
-- One to One or One to Many or Many to Many
+- One of the followings; One to One, One to Many, Many to Many
 ### Identifying Relationship
 - The primary key of the parent would become a subset of the primary key of the child.
-- 외래키를 기본키로 사용하는 관계.
-- B테이블은 A테이블에 종속적이 되어서 A의 값이 없으면 B의 값은 무의미해짐.
-- 실선
+- Reprsented by a solid line.
 ### Non-Identifying Relationship
 - When the primary key of the parent must not become primary key of the child.
-- A의 값이 없더라도 B의 값은 독자적으로 의미를 가짐.
-- 부모 테이블의 PK가 없더라도 유일하게 레코드 구분 가능할 때.
-- 점선
+- Reprsented by a dotted line.
 ### Recursive Relationship
 - Source: https://bookshelf.erwin.com/bookshelf/public_html/2020R1/Content/User%20Guides/erwin%20Help/Recursive_Relationships.html
 - A recursive relationship is a non-identifying relationship between two entities or tables that represents the fact that, for example, one company can own another company.
 In this type of relationship, the parent entity or table and the child entity or table are the same.